Semi-parametric Bernstein-von Mises in Linear Inverse Problems: Introduction

-where $W^{(1)}$ and $W^{(2)}$ are independent Brownian motions and $n$ is the signal-to-noise ratio (Expanding in the basis $e_k$ shows that this is equivalent to observing noisy versions of the coefficients of $f$ and $u(\cdot,T)$ relative to the basis $e_k$).
-We take a Bayesian approach and endow the pair $(\theta, f)$ with a prior distribution by putting a Gaussian process prior on $f$ and an independent prior with a positive, continuous Lebesgue density on $\theta$.
-We present results that describe the behaviour of the marginal posterior for the parameter $\theta$ of interest as $n\to \infty$.
+We take a Bayesian approach and endow the pair $(\theta, f)$ with a prior distribution by putting a prior on $f$ and an independent prior with a positive, continuous Lebesgue density on $\theta$.
+Assuming that there exists a true pair of parameters $(\theta_0,f_0)$, we present results that describe the behavior of the marginal posterior for the parameter $\theta$ of interest as $n\to \infty$.

-Our main result is Theorem \ref{thm: main}, a semiparametric Bernstein-von Mises (BvM) theorem for the marginal posterior of $\theta$ when putting a Gaussian process prior on $f$.
+Our main result is Theorem \ref{thm: main}, a semi-parametric Bernstein-von Mises (BvM) theorem for the marginal posterior of $\theta$.
 It gives conditions under which the marginal posterior behaves asymptotically like a normal distribution centered at an efficient estimator of $\theta$, with a variance equal to the inverse of the efficient Fisher information.
-Such a result guarantees in particular validity of uncertainty quantification, in the sense that that credible intervals for the parameter $\theta$ obtained from the marginal posterior are also asymptotic frequentist confidence intervals in that case, see for instance \cite{castillo}.
-As the examples provided in Section \ref{sec: ex} show, the essential condition for BvM to hold is that the regularity of the prior on $f$ is not much greater than the regularity of the true underlying $f$.
-We complement this in Section \ref{sec:simulations} with numerical experiments.
-These confirm our theoretical results and indicate that if the prior on $f$ is too smooth relative to the underlying truth then the posterior is biased, leading to unreliable inference about the parameter $\theta$.
+Such a result guarantees in particular the validity of uncertainty quantification, in the sense that that credible intervals for the parameter $\theta$ obtained from the marginal posterior are also asymptotic frequentist confidence intervals in that case, see for instance \cite{castillo}.

-We restrict our analysis to the particular problem \eqref{eq:heatEquation}--\eqref{eq: sde2} in this first paper on this topic, but there are certainly more general underlying mechanisms and hence potential for generalization and extension.
-Investigation of our proofs shows that part of the arguments would go through for other operators $K_\theta$ as well without many changes.
-On the other hand, the dependence of $K_\theta$ on $\theta$ plays a crucial role and results like Lemma \ref{lem: metrics} ahead will have to be derived separately for each particular operator $K_\theta$.
-For other examples this may be much more challenging.
+We assume that the dependence $\theta\mapsto K_\theta$ is smooth, which allows a semi-parametric score calculus, resulting in a ``least favorable submodel''.
+Theorem~\ref{thm: main} then has two ingredients, both involving the ``least favorable direction''.
+The first is a ``bias term'' that arises in an expansion of the log likelihood in the least favorable direction, and must be suitably small.
+The second ingredient is insensitivity of the prior relative to location shifts in the least favorable direction.
+These conditions are similar to the ones in \cite{castillo}, but take a special, attractive form in our setting.